giacomociti/iride/README.md

 ![](https://github.com/giacomociti/iride/blob/master/tests/Ask.PNG)

 It also provides typed input parameters and (for SELECT queries) typed `Result` objects.
-In the following example the type provider generates a type `Q` with a static method `GetText` and inner type `Q.Result`.
+In the following example, the type provider generates a type `Q` with a static method `GetText` and a nested type `Q.Result`.
 The former allows to set input parameters (replacing _$INT_ with _42_ in the example).
 The latter is a typed wrapper of `SparqlResult` objects, with properties corresponding to the output variables (`s` and `IRI_p` in the example) of the query.